Nabie/object-oriented-programming-in-R/chapters/05_operator_overloading.md

 - x
 ```

-We can easily fix this, however, byt checking if `e2` is missing.
+We can easily fix this, however, by checking if `e2` is missing.
 Otherwise, the function will work as it is.

 ```{r}
 Ops.modulus <- function(e1, e2) {